maxtkc/mvths-wiki/docs/020a-variable-types.rst

   int x;
   int counter = 9;

-But there are many other numeric variable types supported in C such as ( byte, int, unsigned int, long, unsigned long, float, double.
+But there are many other numeric variable types supported in C such as byte, int, unsigned int, long and unsigned long.
 Each variable type determines the overall range of numbers the variable supports.
 For example, an unsigned int supports a range of 0 to 65535.

 .. code-block:: c